peterhinch/micropython-async/TUTORIAL.md

 The MicroPython uasyncio library comprises a subset of Python's asyncio library designed for use on microcontrollers.
 As such it has a small RAM footprint and fast context switching.
-This document describes its use in interfacing hardware devices.
+This document describes its use with a focus on interfacing hardware devices.

 # 1. Installation of uasyncio

-This can be done by installing the Unix build of MicroPython, then installing ``uasyncio`` by following the instructions [here](https://github.com/micropython/micropython-lib).
+Firstly install the latest version of ``micropython-uasyncio``.
+To use queues, also install the ``micropython-uasyncio.queues`` module.

+Instructions on installing library modules may be found [here](https://github.com/micropython/micropython-lib).

+On networked hardware, upip may be run locally.

-This will create a directory under ``~/.micropython/lib`` which may be copied to the target hardware, either to the root or to a ``lib`` subdirectory.
+On non-networked hardware the resultant modules will need to be copied to the target.
+The above Unix installation will create directories under ``~/.micropython/lib`` which may be copied to the target hardware, either to the root or to a ``lib`` subdirectory.
+Alternatively the device may be mounted;
-Alternatively mount the device and use the "-p" option to upip to specify the target directory as the mounted filesystem.
+then use the "-p" option to upip to specify the target directory as the mounted filesystem.

-Another approach is to use CPython's pip to install the files to a local directory and then copy them to the target.
+## 1.1 Modules

+The following modules and test programs are provided:

+ 1. ``aledflash.py`` Flashes the four Pyboard LED's asynchronously for 10s.
+The simplest uasyncio demo.
+Import it to run.
+ 2. ``aswitch.py`` This provides classes for interfacing switches and pushbuttons and also a software retriggerable delay object.
+Pushbuttons are a generalisation of switches providing logical rather than physical status along with double-clicked and long pressed events.
+ 3. ``astests.py`` Test/demonstration programs for the above.
+ 4. ``asyn.py`` Synchronisation primitives ``Lock`` and ``Event``.
+ 5. ``asyntest.py`` Example/demo programs for above.
+ 6. ``event_test.py`` Multiple coros awaiting a single event.
+ 7. ``roundrobin.py`` Demo of round-robin scheduling.
+Also a benchmark of scheduling performance.
+ 8. ``awaitable.py`` Demo of an awaitable class.
+One way of implementing a device driver which polls an interface.
+ 9. ``chain.py`` Copied from the Python docs.
+Demo of chaining coros.
+ 10. ``aqtest.py`` Demo of uasyncio ``Queue`` class.
+ 11. ``io.py`` Using the ``IORead`` class for fast polling.
+Currently this does not work.

 # 2. Introduction